 Matrix metalloproteinases are key enzymes that cause the breakdown of extracellular matrix proteins, such as collagen and elastin, and facilitate the migration of vascular SMCs across internal elastic lamina in neointimal hyperplasia formation.
 It is also noted in arteriovenous grafts studies that SMCs can alternately originate from fibroblasts from vascular adventitia or bone marrow progenitor cells.
 Once SMCs migrate at the vascular injury site intimal layer, they go through a phenotypic transition from predominantly contractile to secretory type SMCs.

 In both arterial and venous neointimal hyperplasia, there is SMC and fibroblast accumulation in the tunica intima layer with extracellular matrix (ECM) or collagen deposition.
-On immunohistochemistry studies, vascular samples with neointimal hyperplasia show multi-layered SMCs which stain positive for alpha-smooth muscle actin, endothelial cells staining positive for anti-von Willebrand factor antibodies, fibroblasts which secrete ECM, lymphocytes, and macrophages.
-The excessive cellular deposition results in expansion of the intimal layer and loss of luminal area.
+On immunohistochemistry studies, vascular samples with neointimal hyperplasia show multi-layered SMCs, which stain positive for alpha-smooth muscle actin, endothelial cells staining positive for anti-von Willebrand factor antibodies, fibroblasts which secrete ECM, lymphocytes, and macrophages.
+The excessive cellular deposition results in the expansion of the intimal layer and loss of the luminal area.
 Tunica media layer in arterial neointimal hyperplasia tends to remain thin despite the increased thickness of the intimal layer.
 This is in contrast to vein graft adaptation, where there is also a concurrent expansion of the tunica media layer.